salilab/imp/doc/manual/code_conventions.md

 `IMPMODULE_END_INTERNAL_NAMESPACE` macros to put declarations in a namespace appropriate for module `MODULE`.

-Each module has an internal namespace, eg `IMP::atom::internal` and an internal include directory `IMP/atom/internal`.
+Each module has an internal namespace, eg `IMP::atom::internal`, and an internal include directory `IMP/atom/internal`.
 Any function which is
  - not intended to be part of the API,
  - not documented,